NAICNO/Jobanalyzer/README.md

 ## Sample use cases

+These use cases are somewhat older, but they are what motivated the current design.
+For more abstract and up-to-date descriptions, see [REQUIREMENTS.md](REQUIREMENTS.md).

 The use cases span a usage spectrum from "pure production" to "partly development" to "systems administration".
 In principle, the hardware spans the spectrum: personal systems, ML nodes, UiO